RTXteam/RTX/ISSUE_TEMPLATES/kg2rollout.md

 Before rolling out, we need to pre-upload the new databases (referenced in `config_dbs.json`) to `arax.ncats.io` and the ITRB SFTP server.
 These steps can be done well in advance of the rollout; it doesn't hurt anything to do them early.

-- [ ] make sure `arax.ncats.io` has at least 100G of disk space free; delete old KG2 databases to free up space as needed (warn the team on slack first)
+- [ ] make sure `arax.ncats.io` has at least 100G of disk space free; delete old KG2 databases to free up space as needed (before doing this, warn the team on the `#deployment` Slack channel on the `ARAXTeam` workspace)
 - [ ] copy the new databases from `arax-databases.rtx.ai` to `arax.ncats.io:/data/orangeboard/databases/KG2.X.Y`; example for KG2.8.0:
   - [ ] `ssh myuser@arax.ncats.io`
   - [ ] `cd /data/orangeboard/databases/`